daimh/sge/README.md

 ## Improvements

+- CMake compiling support.
+This paved the way for easier maintenance in future.
+It took 38 seconds to compile in parallel and install on an 8-core old machine, while it took 302 seconds with the legacy SGE way, and 377 seconds with makepkg.
+- Compatible with openssl-1.1.1
+- All warning are fixed on Arch Linux.
+Most of them were caused by 'smarter' gcc, new SSL, new GLIBC, obsolete function such 'sigignore', depreciated function such as 'readdir\_r', etc.
 - Underscore in port service name 'sge\_qmaster/sge\_execd' is changed to hyphen in all C files and shell scripts, saving us from modifying /etc/services each time
 - Systemd support
 - Version is changed to the commit version of this github repo
-- All warning are fixed on Arch Linux.
-Most of them were caused by 'smarter' gcc, new SSL, new GLIBC, obsolete function such 'sigignore', depreciated function such as 'readdir\_r'.
-- CMake compiling support.
-This paved the way for easier maintenance in future.
-It took 38 seconds to compile in parallel and install on an 8-core old machine, while it took 302 seconds with the legacy SGE way, and 377 seconds with makepkg.

 ## Three installation methods